bevry/cson/README.md

 }
 ```

-Which is far more lenient than JSON, nicer to write and read, you don't have to quote everything, you have comments, and won't fail if you forget a comma.
+Which is far more lenient than JSON, way nicer to write and read, no need to quote everything, has comments and readable multi-line strings, and won't fail if you forget a comma.